openfun/richie/README.md

 For development, you can add your own settings file named `local.py` to customize settings to your needs.
 It will be ignored by git.

+### Frontend build

+This projet is a hybrid that uses both Django generated pages and frontend JS code.
+As such, it includes a frontend build process that comes in two parts: JS & CSS.

+We need NPM to install the dependencies and run the build, which depends on a version of Nodejs specified in `.nvmrc`.
+See [the repo](https://github.com/creationix/nvm) for instructions on how to install NVM.
+To take advantage of `.nvmrc`, run this in the context of the repository:

+    nvm install
+    nvm use

+We also need the `sass` ruby gem.
+If you need instructions on how to install ruby you will find them [there](https://www.ruby-lang.org/en/documentation/installation/#apt).
+You can install `sass` this way:

+    sudo gem install sass

+As a prerequisite to running the frontend build for either JS or CSS, you'll need to download the dependencies:

+    npm install

+- JS build

+TBD.

+- CSS build

+This will compile all our SCSS files into one bundle and put it in the static folder we're serving.

+    npm run sass

 ### Run server